amal2nes/student-list/README.md

 ### update-4 Refactor Common Code

-At this point we can clearly see some repetition on our code - each conditional block is retrieving data from a stream and writing back to a file.
-These operations are good refactoring candidates and in this update, we'll move the repeating code into its own methods.
-Since streams are resource-heavy object, we will also make sure to release those resources with the help of the 'using' construct.
+At this point we can clearly see some repetition in our code - each conditional block is retrieving data from a stream and writing back to a file.
+These operations are good refactoring candidates and in this update, we'll move the repetitive code into its own methods.
+Since streams use system resources, we will also make sure to release those resources with the help of the `using` construct.

 ### update-5 Remove String Literals